 Notice what emotions you are feeling, and where in your body you feel those emotions.
 Bring curiosity and acceptance to your experience (see #1).

 Even when it feels like everything is out of our control, we can still control what we pay attention to.
 We can turn off our alerts to keep the news or social media from hijacking our awareness.
-We can drop our ruminations and negative fantasies by attending to what’s actually happening in our inner world, right now, right here in the present.
+We can drop our negative fantasies by attending to what’s actually happening in our inner world, right now, right here in the present.

 Attending to what is happening within us at any given moment keeps external reality from determining our inner truth.
 It allows us to cultivate calm, open-mindedness and non-reactivity.

 6. Stop looking for someone to rescue you

 When we act as though we are powerless, we get trapped in narratives that leave us feeling angry, helpless and trapped.
 And we start hoping other people will save us from our misery.

 Although it can feel good when others dote on us, most rescuers don’t really help.
 Our friends might want to save us — because helping others makes people feel good — and their intentions might be noble.
 But rescuers tend to be better enablers than saviors.
 If we stay stuck, they get to keep their role as our hero or they get to distract themselves from their own problems.